 Another ingredient in beer, barley, is rich in vitamins and minerals.
 Plus, it contains inulin, a prebiotic fiber that helps feed healthy gut bacteria.
-The beta-glucans found in barley may also lower cholesterol levels and the risk of heart disease.
+The beta-glucans4 found in barley may also lower cholesterol levels and the risk of heart disease5.

 My first identity in life was that of an athlete.
 I played professional hockey and have biked 3,907 miles across America.
 Wellness is at my core.